 Between each adventure on the mountaintop, we kept coming back to the playground to play; the climbing structures, typical of Switzerland, are fantastic.
 Amidst the playground equipment is a summer toboggan run.
 (I’ve found it most economical for our family to purchase a five-run card for my children and me to share.
 They each get two chances to sled down the hill and then I take the remaining ride.)
 There was also a trampoline that my children simply loved.

 We purchased our laminated map for Globi’s Treasure Hunt at the Ristis station.
-While some of the questions and instructions on the map were translated into English, the answers needed to be recorded in German.
+While some of the instructions on the map were translated into English, the answers needed to be recorded in German.
 But, this didn’t stop us from enjoying our adventure!
-After families have completed the activity, they bring the laminated map back to the hut and receive a prize for their efforts – a German-language Globi book.
-We completed the treasure hunt by hiking up the mountain (with 200-meter elevation change) from Ristis to Brunnihütte and then taking the chairlift down the mountain as was recommended to us.
-I recommend that other lazy American families might want to consider taking the chairlift up the mountain and completing Globi’s Treasure Hunt while hiking down the mountain instead— we wish that we had.
+After families have completed the activity, they bring the laminated map back to the hut and receive a prize for their efforts.
+Our prize was a German-language Globi book.
+We completed the treasure hunt by hiking up the mountain (with 200-meter elevation change) from Ristis to Brunnihütte.
+Then we took the chairlift down the mountain as was recommended to us.
+I recommend that other lazy American families might want to consider taking the chairlift up the mountain instead.
+Then complete the Globi’s Treasure Hunt while hiking down the mountain.
+We wish that we had.

 Up at the top of the chairlift at Brunnihütte, there is a uniquely Swiss outdoor experience for hikers: the “tickle path”.
 Hikers walk around the lake barefoot across rocks, wood chips, and even different textures of mud — if you’re brave enough.
 According to the Brunni brochure, “Walking barefeet is not only a tingling experience but also a boost for body, mind, and soul.”
 While walking through the icy mountain water and different textures of gravel certainly was a “tingling experience” — I’m not really sure that it gave me a mental boost.

 My biggest regret from our entire trip was not trying out one of the kid-friendly via ferrratas up at the Brunnihütte station.
 These mountain hiking challenges require hikers to rent climbing equipment and wear sturdy boots.
-My kids would have loved this, but I was simply not brave enough to manage two kids alone up on the mountain while completing my first via ferrata.
+My kids would have loved this.
+However, I was simply not brave enough to manage two kids alone up on the mountain while completing my first via ferrata.

 In the shadow of the Eiger, Monch, and Jungfrau, the views from Männlichen are some of the most picturesque of the Alps.
-Not surprisingly, there’s also plenty of alpine fun for the kids along themed trails and at mountaintop playgrounds.
-Männlichen is accessible via both the Grindlewald and Lauterbrunnen valleys as it sits right in between them affording sweeping views of both.
-Lieselotte, a familiar German children’s book character, welcomes the youngest visitors headed up the mountain via aerial gondola from the Gindlewald Valley; on the mountaintop, children are delighted by a cow-themed playground and Lieselotte-themed walking trail back down the mountain towards Grindlewald.
+Not surprisingly, there’s also plenty of alpine fun for the kids.
+There are themed trails and mountaintop playgrounds.
+Männlichen is accessible via both the Grindlewald and Lauterbrunnen valley.
+It sits right in between them affording sweeping views of both.
+Lieselotte, a familiar German children’s book character, welcomes the youngest visitors.
+On the mountaintop, children are delighted by a cow-themed playground.
+There is a Lieselotte-themed walking trail back down the mountain towards Grindlewald.

 The Panorama Trail from Männlichen to Kleine Scheidegg is one of the most popular in the region; the 1.5-hour trail with a gentle downhill grade is perfect for families and even possible with a rugged jogging stroller.
 As the trail winds along the mountainside towards the Jungfrau, views of the mountains continue to change; we couldn’t stop taking pictures of the beautiful landscape.
+It is a must see on any Switzerland itinerary.
 Of course, there are also plenty of cows to see along the way so there is an ever-present jingle of cowbells.
 As the trail approaches Kleine Scheidegg, there are restaurants with playgrounds serving typical mountain food; while the first one has the better view, the second one has a trampoline.

-Just about 1000 feet gondola ride down the mountain at the Birg station, the Thrill Walk offers several unique cliffside perspectives – from a crawl through wire tunnel suspended above the rocky cliff to glass bottom paths skirting the mountainside.
+Just about 1000 feet gondola ride down the mountain at the Birg station, the Thrill Walk offers several unique cliffside perspectives.
+There is a crawl through wire tunnel suspended above the rocky cliff and a glass bottom path skirting the mountainside.
 It’s just right for families that want a bit of adventure, but find the reality of climbing high mountain peaks too dangerous.

 Allmendhubel Flower Playground and Children’s Adventure Trail

-After a morning up at the Schilthorn, the Allmendhubel Flower Park playground is the perfect place to let the kids run around and play.
+After a morning up at the Schilthorn, the Allmendhubel Flower Park playground is the perfect place to let the kids play.
 The wooden flowers, slides, zip line, and marmot-themed tunnels are all within sight of the patio of a restaurant serving up traditional mountain fare like melted raclette cheese and potatoes.
-This playground and restaurant are no secret; the tables at the restaurant were nearly full on an August afternoon, and we met more English-speaking families at this alpine playground than any other in Switzerland.
+This playground and restaurant are no secret.
+The tables at the restaurant were nearly full on an August afternoon.
+We met more English-speaking families at this alpine playground than any other we visited on our Switzerland vacation.

 Trümmelbach Falls is an easy stop along the bus route between Lauterbrunnen and Stechelberg.
 If you’re faced with a rainy or cloudy afternoon in Lauterbrunnen, Trümmelbach Falls is the place to go.
-It’s not indoors and you will be exposed to the elements, but the experience of the falls will not be diminished in any way by overcast skies and raindrops.
+It’s not indoors and you will be exposed to the elements.
+However, the experience of the falls will not be diminished in any way by overcast skies and raindrops.
 Trümmelbach Falls is composed of several viewpoints of a waterfall that has cut through a rock formation in the cliffside; the sheer force of the water is impressive.
 It’s one of those places that is simply impossible to capture in a photograph.
-It’s not a strenuous hike, but I have read that young children generally aren’t allowed due to the thundering noise.

 The cable car to Pfingstegg is tucked away in a corner of the valley just outside of Grindelwald.
 The cable car takes visitors up to an area with a small playground with a zip line, restaurant, and summer toboggan run.
-The area overlooks the Grindelwald Valley, and it is the trailhead for a couple of day hikes out towards the Lower Grindelwald Glacier suitable for families with older children and teens.
-Instead of heading up towards the glaciers and mountaintops, we hiked down towards the Restaurant Marmorbruch where we had a memorable lunch topped off with meringues and cream.
+The area overlooks the Grindelwald Valley It is the trailhead for a couple of day hikes out towards the Lower Grindelwald Glacier.
+Most of these hikes are suitable for families with older children and teens.
+Instead of heading up towards the glaciers and mountaintops, we hiked down towards the Restaurant Marmorbruch.
+At the restaurant, we enjoyed a memorable lunch topped off with meringues and cream.
 Just a bit further down the trail, we reached the Glacier Gorge.

 Glacier Gorge (Gletscherschlucht)